natalieronson/google-meet-self-hider/README.md

 # google-meet-self-hider
-Hide self view in google meet
+Extension to hide self view in google meet

+To use: download the folder, toggle developer mode in google extensions and click load unpacked